 A chemical barrier creates a zone around the house that prevents the termites passing through.
 It is a proven method that can be used as part of a prevention plan or to treat a termite invasion.

 Want to find out more about our chemical barrier termite treatment?
-Visit our Termites Treatment page.
+Visit our Termite Treatment page.

 The main lesson is that taking precautions as early as possible will pay off in the long term and protect your investment in your home.
 As mentioned above, there are simple measures that you can take to prevent infestation, such as removing termite food sources from your garden and making regular checks to monitor any termite activity in the ‘weak points’ around your home and property.